 Sadly, that was the last thing Nguyen’s father said to him with regard to his martial arts career.

 Just a few weeks later, Nguyen’s dad tragically passed away.
 His father had undergone a bone marrow transplant so he could get more white blood cells into his body.
 The procedure was initially a success, but the healing process taking longer than usual.
 As doctors were preparing to do more testing, Nguyen’s father contracted the flu, and that eventually turned into pneumonia and took his life.

 “I never experienced any hardship or heartbreak until then, and I will never forget that day,” Nguyen says.
 “He was in Melbourne at that time, so I flew into Melbourne to see him.
 Everything was happening so fast, and then he was gone.
 I did not even get to speak to him, and there are a lot of things I wish I could have said to him.
 It was heartbreaking.”

-Nearly four years later, he still carries that heartbreak around like an anchor around his neck.
+Nearly four and a half years later, he still carries that heartbreak around like an anchor around his neck.
 In fact, it is still difficult for him to talk about that tragic day.